GraionDilach/Baldurs-Gate-II-Voice-Pack-for-EE-2.6/README.md

 Initial release.
 Adds the 9 sets from BG2.

+### 1.1.0
+Increase the chances of the 8th action response triggering.

+### 1.2.0
+Prevent installing on unmerged SoD.
+Move backup and inlined folder to weidu_external.

 ## Acknowledgments
 Thanks for CamDawg for [his documentation on EE 2.6+ voicesets](https://github.com/Gibberlings3/EE_soundset_tool).